decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Messages and generators

 Throughout the operations of this signature scheme, each message that is signed is paired with a specific generator (point in G1).
 Specifically, if a generator `H_1` is multiplied with `msg_1` during signing, then `H_1` MUST be multiplied with `msg_1` in all other operations as well (signature verification, proof generation and proof verification).
-For simplicity, each function will take as input the list of generators to be used with the messages.
-Those generators can be any distinct element from the generators list `H`.
-Applications for efficiency can elect to pass the indexes of those generators to the list `H` instead.
-Care must be taken for the correct generator to be raised to the correct message in that case.

 Aside from the message generators, the scheme uses two additional generators: `H_s` and `H_d`.
 The first (`H_s`), is used for the blinding value (`s`) of the signature.
 The second generator (`H_d`), is used to sign the signature's domain, which binds both signature and proof to a specific context and cryptographically protects any potential application-specific information (for example, messages that must always be disclosed etc.).